milmazz/milmazz.github.io/_posts/2022-02-11-oban-job-processing-package-for-elixir.md

 In the same vein as the previous section, there are a few things that I would like to see in Oban:

 * Autoload regulation, suppose that your deployment in production shares the API server with your Oban Workers; these processes will compete with each other for resources.
 With a regulation framework built-in, your queues could be constrained a bit more if the load in your nodes is too high.
 If you don't have a rate limit in your queue, you could automatically increase the _concurrency limit_ if the load in the node is low.
 An excellent reference to this topic can be found in the paper [Generic Load Regulation Framework for Erlang][regulator] by Ulf Wiger.
+As far as I can tell, this feature is already in the _roadmap_.
 * A callback in the `{Fixed,Dynamic}Pruner` plugins; that way, before proceeding with the deletion, you can store or transfer those records into cold storage or somewhere else.
+I recently [opened an issue](https://github.com/sorentwo/oban/issues/633) about this feature.

 Do you have things that you would like to see in Oban?
 If that's the case, and you want to share those wishes with me, you can reach me at [`@milmazz`][milmazz] on Twitter, or you can find me in the `#oban` channel on the [Elixir Slack][slack].